Rayyan3079/Real-Fake-NEWS-Classification/README.md

-# PROJECT BRIEF
+# Fake News Detection using Logistic Regression

+## Overview
-The project seeks to identify false news.
-We picked the dataset from Kaggle.
-The dataset has five fields I.e., Id, Author name, News Title, News, and the label (which tells whether the news if true or false in 0 1 form).
-Based on the title and author, the model determines if it is fake or real news.
-The project uses a
+This project aims to identify false news using a dataset obtained from Kaggle.
+The dataset contains five fields: Id, Author name, News Title, News, and the label (indicating whether the news is true or false in 0/1 form).
+The model utilizes Logistic Regression for classification based on the title and author.

-model of Logisitic Regression.

-Firstly, data is cleaned by checking for empty fields and replacing their null values with an empty space.
-News title and author are combined to form a new column.
-On the content&#39;s column, stemming is applied which returns the root word of every word.
-String Is converted into list to remove stop words

-from the text

-Since our content column is in the form of text, we need to convert it into numerical form so that we can feed the data in our ml model to train it.
-To achieve that we applied Tfidf Vectorizer on our content which converts the textual data into numerical form then our data is split into training and test data the testing size is 20 percent.
-Finally, we feed the training data into our ML model which then is trained to predict whether the

-news is true or false
+## Data Cleaning and Preprocessing

+- Empty fields are checked and null values are replaced with an empty space.
+- The News Title and Author are combined to form a new column.
+- Stemming is applied to the content column, returning the root word of each word.
+- The content column is converted into a list to remove stop words.

+## Text to Numeric Conversion

+- Tfidf Vectorizer is applied to convert textual data into numerical form.
+- Data is split into training and test sets, with a testing size of 20%.

+## Model Training
+- Logistic Regression is chosen as the machine learning model.
+- The training data is fed into the Logistic Regression model for training.